zcysxy/edav-garden/src/site/notes/EDAV - Categorical Data.md

 - **Uneven distributions**
     - Observational studies may exhibit some form of bias
         - [@] too many males
-        - [@] In medical meta analyses many trials are analysed together, although it can turn out that most of the trials were small and that the results are dominated by the one or two major trials
+        - [@] In medical meta-analyses, many trials are analyzed together, although it can turn out that most of the trials were small and that the results are dominated by one or two major trials
 - **Extra categories**
     - [@] Gender may be recorded as ‘M’ and ‘F’, but also as ‘m’ and ‘f’, ‘male’ and ‘female’
     - [@] In a study of patients with two medical conditions, there may be some patients diagnosed with a third condition